 Studying the Classics opens up whole vistas of knowledge and poses many questions.
 Our teaching is predominantly interactive and we believe that learning is a two way collaborative process, guided by the experience of the lecturer.

 Our world-leading academics use a variety of teaching methods to ensure your studies are of the highest quality.
 You will learn mainly through lectures and interactive seminars, with the opportunity to discuss, debate and advance your own theories with academics and fellow students.

-You will receive one-to-one support from your personal tutor throughout your degree, and you will be supervised by a specialist in your chosen subject during your third-year dissertation.
+You will receive one-to-one support from your academic tutor throughout your degree, and you will be supervised by a specialist in your chosen subject during your third-year dissertation.
 You can also opt to participate in the Peer Assisted Learning scheme (PAL), which groups you with trained students, typically from the year above, to consolidate your learning.

 "The purpose of the PAL scheme is to help first-year students consolidate their learning from lectures, in a smaller more informal classroom setting.
 I really enjoyed this scheme, which allowed me to get to know our first-year students, and gave me an insight into teaching."